alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 [^3]: Unfortunately it doesn't seem like this is something which will be supported anytime soon going by this long-standing GitHub [issue](https://github.com/allegroai/clearml/issues/81).

 We overcame this limitation by building custom dashboards using Streamlit to fetch data from the ClearML database, and then visualise results using our own custom plots.
-This worked quite well for us, but this obviously introduces additional maintenance overhead.
+This worked quite well for us, but this obviously requires additional maintenance.
 It would be cleaner if you could analyse experiments in more detail inside the ClearML UI itself.

 ## Conclusions